amauriciogonzalez/PicTale/README.md

 # PicTale
 PicTale is a Python-based application with seamless integration of image recognition, natural language processing, and text-to-speech processes to transform images into captivating short stories.
-With PicTale, you can simply upload an image, and a machine learning model generates a descriptive caption that captures the essence of the image.
-Using this caption as inspiration, PicTale goes a step further and craft a narrative.
+With PicTale, you can simply upload an image, and a machine learning model generates a descriptive caption that captures the essence of the image, which is used to craft a narrative.

 ### Cloning the repository